Overview of the automation builder

-The conversation builder, or Builder, is a central part of your chatbot platform.
+The automation builder, or Builder, is a central part of your chatbot platform.

-It is with the conversation builder that you can automate long (or short) and complex (or simple) processes.
+It is with the automation builder that you can automate long (or short) and complex (or simple) processes, both conversational and pure automation.
 It is so extensible and powerful, not a single process can resist it.

-If you can make it a process, our conversation builder can automate it.
+If you can make it a process, our builder can automate it.

-In this document, you will learn the basics of the conversation builder.
+In this document, you will learn the basics of the automation builder.

-Your platform comes loaded with default conversations.
-These conversations help ensure your chatbot works from the get-go; giving you a leg up and preventing you from having to build everything from scratch.
+Your platform comes loaded with default workflows.
+These workflows are conversations, built to help ensure your chatbot works from the get-go; giving you a leg up and preventing you from having to build everything from scratch.

 Head over to Builder.